nikhil-RGB/One-Mind-Trainer/README.md

 ### How to Launch:

-Download the mods.zip file and extract it's contents into a "mod" folder, put the mod folder into your main game directory, and ensure your **"modengine** is active and working correctly.
+Download the mods.zip file and extract it's contents into a "mod" folder, put the mod folder into your main game directory, and ensure your **"modengine"** is active and working correctly.